-- 2.2.1 Developers considering proposals within the WHS and Buffer Zone should look carefully at their site to determine whether the development proposed is likely to have an impact on the fabric or setting of the Antonine Wall.
-Table 2.1 below outlines some of the key information that will influence whether proposals have an adverse impact, and should be discussed with the Council at the pre-application stage.
-Adverse impacts are examined further in Chapter 3. - 2.2.2 It is emphasised that the general principle of new development at any specific location may be deemed unacceptable because of other policies in the development plan.
+he WHS and Buffer Zone should look carefully elopment proposed is likely to have an inine Wall.
+Table 2.1 below outlines some of ether proposals have an adverse impact, and re pre-application stage.
+Adverse impacts are

+2.2.2 It is emphasised that the general principle of new development at any specific location may be deemed unacceptable because of other policies in the development plan.
 For example green belt, open space and countryside protection policies may rule out the principle of particular types of development or land use.